Shuunen/contacto/README.md

 - [Shields.io](https://shields.io) : nice looking badges to be proud of
 - [SvgOmg](https://jakearchibald.github.io/svgomg/) : the great king of svg file size reduction
 - [Travis-ci.org](https://travis-ci.org) : for providing free continuous deployments
+- [Vue](https://vuejs.org) : when I need a front framework, this is the one I choose <3